 Yes, I know.
 Not a Maremma.
 Not in a field.
 But this was the best video example I could come up with to illustrate the use of a cue and the willing participation of my dog.

 I have taught Josie a behavior called stationing.
 She is to stand in front of me and look into my eyes.
 She gets clicked and paid for that.
-When I have her attention I can ask for a different behavior with a cue.
-If she didn't give me the behavior I would wait a second or two, ask for a behavior she is solid on and reward her, and then ask for the other behavior again.
-If she still didn't give me the cued behavior something is off in our training.
+When I have her attention, I can ask for a different behavior with a cue.
+If she doesn’t give me the behavior, I wait a second or two, ask for a behavior she is solid on and reward her, and then ask for the other behavior again.
+If she still doesn’t give me the cued behavior, something is off in our training.
 That is usually me not being clear or asking for too much too soon in a behavior Josie doesn't know well yet.

 The dictionary definition of a command is: To direct with authority; give orders to

 The dictionary definition of a cue is: A signal, such as a word or action

 The primary way for a canine to communicate is through body language, not sound.
 The way you carry yourself around your dog can seem like shouting to them even if you don’t mean to say a thing.